mila-iqia/gene-graph-conv/README.md

 where `X` is (all or part of) your gene expression dataset, `y` are your labels for those samples, and `neighborhood` is a NetworkX graph containing the genes in `X`.

-And use it like this:
+Then simply evaluate your model

 `y_hat = gcn.predict(X_test, y_test)`

 And that's about it!
 We're excited about this project, available to support it, and will continue development.
 Don't hesitate to reach out by email.